 For COVID-19 Circumstances:

 The section below reflects the rules and regulations for full-time enrollment and online class limitations prior to the special circumstances enacted due to the COVID-19 pandemic.
-Please see our ISS COVID-19 and International Student FAQ - Fall 2021 for information related to the content of this page during the COVID-19 pandemic, including the current number of Online Credit allowed at this time.
+Please see our ISS COVID-19 and International Student FAQ - Spring 2022 for information related to the content of this page during the COVID-19 pandemic, including the current number of Online Credit allowed at this time.

 International students in F-1 or J-1 non-immigrant status must be enrolled full-time each semester (fall and spring) in order to maintain valid student visa status.
 Students required to take English Language Institute (ELI) courses are allowed to count each ELI course as 3 credit hours toward meeting their full-time course load requirement.